 - All workers using aerial lifts require documented proof of training to use the equipment.
 Workers must be trained and certified by the manufacturer of the aerial lift for the specific aerial lift being used. - All employees using the aerial lift must wear a personal fall arrest system or a personal fall restraint system and have their lanyard tied off to the aerial lift's designated anchor point.
-Workers must follow the manufacturer's recommendations at all times. - 100% fall protection is required when using all aerial lists on all SCA construction sites. - Aerial lifts must have an adequate guardrail system that meets all Federal, State, and Local regulations. - Aerial lifts include the following types of vehicle-mounted aerial devices used to elevate personnel to jobsites above ground: - Extensible boom platforms. - Aerial ladders. - Articulating boom platforms. - Vertical towers. - A combination of any such devices.
+Workers must follow the manufacturer's recommendations at all times. - 100% fall protection is required when using all aerial lists on all SCA construction sites. - The aerial lift must be inspected prior to use and inspection to be available for review. - Aerial lifts must have an adequate guardrail system that meets all Federal, State, and Local regulations.

+- Aerial lifts include the following types of vehicle-mounted aerial devices used to elevate personnel to jobsites above ground:

+- Extensible boom platforms.

+- Aerial ladders.

+- Articulating boom platforms.

+- Vertical towers.

+- A combination of any such devices.